Jencreate/DATA201SJM/Team_Plan.md

 #### Team Plan (01/10/21)
-- Find a way to webscrape the data for each subject (Due 08/10/21).
+- Find a way to webscrape the data for each subject from their sources(Due 08/10/21).
   Sujung: Electricity cost
   Jensen: Hydrostations and power production
   Matt: River flow